-- 1. When a built in membrane gutter adjoins a RoofStar-guaranteed sloped roof, the gutter waterproofing must be constructed by the roofing Contractor to be included by the RoofStar Guarantee.
+- When a built in membrane gutter adjoins a RoofStar-guaranteed water-shedding roof, the gutter waterproofing must be constructed by the roofing Contractor to be included by the RoofStar Guarantee.
 Built-in membrane gutters that drain a roof not covered by a RoofStar Guarantee are not eligible for a RoofStar Guarantee. - 2.
-Insulated low-slope roof assemblies that drain into a built-in gutter must abut solid blocking at the gutter edge that provides - 1. a stop for the insulation assembly. - 2. a solid substrate for the securement of flashings and membranes. - 3.
+Insulated waterproofing assemblies that drain into a built-in gutter must abut solid blocking at the gutter edge that provides - 1. a stop for the insulation assembly. - 2. a solid substrate for the securement of flashings and membranes. - 3.
 The Design Authority is responsible to design the gutter for its anticipated capacity, with consideration given to - 1. rainfall and snow load calculations for the building location. - 2. drain type, size and flow rate. - size and placement of the overflow drain For rainfall and snow load capacities, refer to the British Columbia Building Code, Div.
 B, Appendix C, Table C-2 which lists various types of loads, including rain and snow loads, for specific reference locations throughout the province. - 4.
 Only fully-adhered membranes or acceptable metal gutter liners may be used in built-in gutters. - 5.
-When an SBS-modified membrane roof assembly transitions to a steep sloped roof with a built-in gutter, the gutter membrane must be carried up the slope (when measured vertically from the maximum water level) - 1. at least 150 mm (6"). - 2. at least 300 mm (12") in regions with typical heavy snow. - 6.
-Gutters shall be designed with a minimum width of 300 mm (12") and a depth not exceeding the gutter's width.
+When an SBS-modified membrane roof assembly transitions to a water-shedding roof by way of a built-in gutter, the gutter membrane must be carried up the slope (when measured vertically from the maximum water level) - 1. at least 150 mm (6"). - 2. at least 300 mm (12") in regions with typical heavy snow. - 6.
+New gutters shall be designed with a minimum width of 300 mm (12") and a depth not exceeding the gutter's width.
 At least 100 mm (4") clearance on the horizontal plane is required between any gutter wall and the - 1. the edge of the drain bowl for spun drains. - the edge of the drain leader for flat spun or welded drains.
 Cast drains must be installed according to the requirements set out in 11.3.2 Roof Drains. - 7.
+To qualify for a RoofStar Guarantee, existing gutters should be redesigned if their capacity is undersized, but must nevertheless incorporate an overflow drain in keeping with the Standards in this Section.
+Where the primary drain in an existing gutter is undersized for the capacity of the gutter, the primary drain must be replace with a properly sized drain. - 8.
 An overflow drain must be located at least - 1.
 100 mm (4") above the primary gutter drain. - 2.
-25 mm (1") below any mechanical fasteners used to secure the adjoining roof assembly. - 8.
-For transitions between the built-in gutter and steep roof assemblies, refer to Section 12 in any of the Steep Slope Roofs sections.
+25 mm (1") below any mechanical fasteners used to secure the adjoining roof assembly. - 9.
+For transitions between the built-in gutter and steep roof assemblies, refer to Section 12 in any of the Water-shedding Systems sections.